gpoblon/rust-doc/rust.md

 ```
 Doing this allows parent to own a mutable reference to the child Node and a `Weak<T>` ref (does not own) from the child to the parent so that parent can drop child (not the other way) and there is no refence cycle

-# FEARLESS CONCURRENCY
+# FEARLESS CONCURRENCY (16)
-Rust handles threads as a 1:1 relation with operating system threads but M:N relation has been made possible through crates.
+Rust handles threads has a 1:1 relation with operating system threads but M:N relation has been made possible through crates.
 Issues Rust ownership / concurrency system prevents from happening:
 - *Deadlocks* = both threads are waiting for each other preventing both threads from continuying
 - *Race conditions* = threads are accessing data in an inconsistent order
 - Bugs hard to reproduce

-## Threads
+## Threads (16.1)
-`thread::spawn()` takes a closure and executes code in a new thread
+`thread::spawn()` takes a closure (that cannot take any param) and executes code in a new thread
 ```
 use std::thread;
 use std::time::Duration;